Huriphoonado/Software-Engineering-Foundations/Presentation-1/Build-Plus-Next-Steps.md

 ### Building and Emulating Your App

-PhoneGap includes two tools for building.
-Since PhoneGap Buid requires an account and money if you want to maintain more than one app, I will only cover the CLI.
+PhoneGap includes two tools for building your app: the Command Line Interface and [PhoneGap Build](https://build.phonegap.com) which compliles your app for you via a cloud service and maintains the most up-to-date SDKs.
+Since PhoneGap Build requires an account and money if you want to maintain more than one app, I will only cover the CLI.

+First, you will want to tell PhoneGap what platforms you intend to deploy your app to.
+PhoneGap will automatically install the plugins you are using into each platform.

 ```
 $ phonegap platform add android